Confidence Intervals & Hypothesis Testing:

 The concept of a reasonable guess requires some definition.
 Often in business we only need to guess an upper or lower bound on a number: "the mean operating cost is under ˆ500 per day" or "the mean pages printed per ink cartridge is over 5000."
 Sometimes we need to guess both; this is what statisticians call a two sided interval: "the mean productivity is between 7 and 9 widgets per hour."

-A guess qualities as "reasonable" if it was calculated from sample data using a procedure which, despite the inevitable uncertainty of generalizing from a sample to its parent population, is nevertheless guaranteed to be correct in a specified proportions of applications, usually 90% or 95%.
+These types of guesses, called confidence intervals, quality as "reasonable" if they are calculated from sample data using a procedure which, despite the inevitable uncertainty of generalizing from a sample to its parent population, is nevertheless guaranteed to be correct in a specified proportions of applications, usually 90% or 95%.